AngyDev/hotel-booking-landing-page/README.md

 # Hotel Booking Landing Page

-This is a non interactive hotel booking landing page.
+This is not an interactive hotel booking landing page.

 ## Table of contents
 * [General info](#general-info)